kaunel85/ong-bylaws/bylaws.md

 30. Nominations for President and Vice-President will open two chapter meetings prior to the election date.
 Nominations for all other officers will be open for one chapter meetings prior to the election date.
 Nominations will be open until they are closed to begin election procedure.

-31. The nomination process will be as follows: A nomination is made and seconded by members in chapter or submitted to a member of the Executive Committee.
+31. The nomination process will be as follows: A nomination is made and seconded by Active Members in chapter or submitted to a member of the Executive Committee.
 The nomination must be accepted by the nominee.
 There is no limitation to how many nominations may be submitted throughout the nomination period.

 32. Self-nominations are permitted in chapter or in submission to the Executive Committee.